Tuition and Fees

 Campus Access Parking and Security (CAPS) Fee

-The Campus Access, Parking and Security Fee (CAPS Fee) is charged to college credit curriculum and continuing education students who attend classes and/or labs at any college campus.
-Revenues collected from this fee are used to pay costs of campus security and parking lot rental and maintenance at all Central Piedmont campuses and centers.
+The Campus Access, Parking and Security Fee is charged to students who attend classes and/or labs at any college campus.
+Revenues collected from this fee are used to pay costs associated with campus security and parking lot rental and maintenance at all Central Piedmont campuses and centers.

-$73 per semester for curriculum students enrolled in eight semester hours or less
+$73 per semester for curriculum students enrolled in eight credit hours or less

-$97 per semester for curriculum students enrolled in nine semester hours or more
+$97 per semester for curriculum students enrolled in nine credit hours or more

 $12 per class for Corporate and Continuing Education students